JohnRazonado/3rdYear-CVSU-Notes/(DCIT 26A) Application Devt and Emerging Tech/Robotics.md

 - Small motor inside the body of a robot
 - Moves in reaction to feedback from sensors
 ### Controller
-- rain of a robot.
+- Brain of a robot.
 - Both the hardware and software are the controllers of the robot.
 - Controls movement of manipulator and end effector.
 ### Power Supply